muggy8/improbable/from-me-to-me/a9bIQF8s.md

 As I sat there, I curled up more hugging the blob.

-The blob flet soft and squishy.
+The blob felt soft and squishy.

-Like water, it molded it's shape against my body giving providing a strange feeling of comfort as it wrapped itself around me as I did around it.
+Like water, it moulded it's shape against my body giving providing a strange feeling of comfort as it wrapped itself around me as I did around it.

 It really does feel nice.
 I thought to myself.

 I could also feel the strange sensation of something inside it moved around much like flowing water.

-Yet unlike water, it didn't expload or burst onto me nor did it get absorbed into my clothing.
+Yet unlike water, it didn't explode or burst onto me nor did it get absorbed into my clothing.

 It is indeed a strange thing.